Engagement. Curiosity. Tradition. Research.

 In 1924, our founder, Fr.
 John P. Foley, would celebrate each camper’s journey of investigation by starting Foley traditions that vary from our Award’s Campfire to an early morning swim.
 Some of our third generation campers have the opportunity to investigate the aspects of camp that their parents and grandparents loved while discovering their own passions as well.

-Within our 90 years, continuity and experience reassures parents that their children are in good hands.
+For over 95 years, continuity and experience has reassured parents that their children were in good hands.
 Bob Schmid was a camper under Father Foley and later became the director in the 1940’s.
 He and his wife, Vi Schmid, directed the camp into the 70s when their daughter, Marie Schmid, took over.
-Alli Faricy, Marie's daughter, now works alongside Marie as a co-director.
+Alli Faricy, Marie’s daughter, now works alongside Marie as a co-director.